Below you will find information on how to prepare an abstract if you are a patient, patient representative or a support organisation.

 If a poster proposal is accepted by the Scientific Steering Committee, the exhibitor must arrive onsite with one (1) poster with the dimensions of A1 (420 x 594 mm) and following the standard format of: Abstract, Introduction, Methodology, Results, and Conclusion.
 Posters are not allowed to display sponsors’ logo’s.
-Selected abstracts that are submitted by September 30th 2019 (early submission) will receive free poster printing, registration fee as well as being guaranteed* a poster space.
-Selected authors that applied after September 30th are responsible for arranging their own poster and to pay for their own registration fee.
+Selected authors are responsible for arranging their own poster and paying the registration fee.
 All posters need to be sent in electronic form to EU-IPFF Summit Secretariat at firstname.lastname@example.org before March 16th, 2020.

 Please note, that no European IPF Patient Summit funds are available for honoraria or to support participants’ travel.